blashbrook/image-gallery-server/README.md

 ## Features

 ✨ **Modern Web Interface**
-- Masonry/Pinterest-style wall layout
+- Organized gallery with folder sections
-- Real-time scanning progress display
+- Real-time thumbnail generation with progress bar
+- Instant tiny preview thumbnails for immediate feedback
 - Pan and zoom functionality for images
 - Video playback support
+- Favorite/heart images with persistent storage
+- Filter to show only favorited images
+- Fullscreen mode and dark/light theme toggle
 - Responsive design for all devices

 🚀 **Easy to Use**